Oh240/katacoda-scenarios/Kubernetes-105/K8 105 Section 3.md

 ---

+The deploy3.yml file contains tomcat deployment information and the secrets from secret.yml.

-Apply the Deployment and the Service:
+Now, apply the Deployment and the Service:

 `kubectl apply -f deploy3.yml
 `{{execute}}